 When I was working in my corporate career, I was doing a good job for them – getting all my projects done and doing everything that was asked of me.
 So, I thought, “What if I could work from home one day a week?”
 Working from home is one of my favorite time management strategies because it can have several benefits for you.
 First of all, you may not need to get dressed up in the morning.
 Simply not getting your hair done and putting your makeup on can save you at least 30 to 60 minutes.
 There’s also time wasted on the commute, which can save you another 30 minutes both ways.
 You also have your lunch hour at home, so you can spend that time working.
-As you can see, working from home can give you a big time savings of four or five hours to focus on your business.
+As you can see, working from home can give you a big-time savings of four or five hours to focus on your business.
 It’s pretty great, right?

 Work During Your Commute

-If you’re someone who has a long commute on a bus, train, or carpool, this is time you can get some work done.
+If you’re someone who has a long commute on a bus, train, or carpool, this is the time you can get some work done.
 You can review documents, type on your laptop, check and respond to email, and listen to podcasts and webinars while in transit.
-Think of how much amazing work time you can gain there!
+Think of how much amazing work-time you can gain there!
 A 30-minute commute in the morning and at night is an extra hour a day of work, or at least five or six hours every single week you can gain back on your schedule!

 Shift Your Schedule

 When I still had my corporate job, I shifted my schedule so I started earlier in the morning and came home earlier as well.
-That bought me an an extra hour at the end of my work day to spend in a quiet house before the kids got home from school and my husband got home from work.
+That bought me an extra hour at the end of my workday to spend in a quiet house before the kids got home from school and my husband got home from work.
 Because I was by myself, this was alone time when nobody wanted anything from me, so I could focus on my work and really concentrate.

 This tip may not work for everybody.
 It depends on the kind of work that you’re doing and what your boss thinks, but if you have that flexibility, it can be amazing.
 Of course, you’ll want to make sure that you actually go to bed early enough at night so that you can wake up in the morning to make your way to your job earlier as well.